Sprint track inspired brand identity for an automotive photographer who tells stories through his lens.

-Simon, a specialist in automotive photography, got in touch looking for a fresh look.
-He tells stories through his photography for automotive based businesses, racing teams and high octane events.
-I was given keywords to get started:
+Simon, is a specialist in automotive photography.
+He tells stories through his visuals for racing teams, automotive businesses and high octane events.
+When he was ready for a fresh look he came to me with a set of keywords to get started:

-A curious, petrol fuelled mind will work this one out but for everyone else, it’s inspired by sprint track such as Goodwood Festival of Speed’s merged with Simon’s SRW initials.
-This not only speaks to the automotive passions of Simon’s clients but also the journey of telling their story.
+A petrol-fuelled mind will clock this straight away… but for everyone else, the logo mark is inspired by sprint tracks like Goodwood Festival of Speed’s, merged with Simon’s SRW initials.
+It speaks to his clients’ world and to the journey of telling their story.

 The icon.
 This went through a lot of iterations and development.
 It took a while for me to make it work as I was originally thinking landscape.
 And unlike some, I could include the S alongside the RW.